 People say that they don’t want to have to take a pill to be happy.
 Indeed, antidepressants are often labelled ‘happy pills’.
 You take a pill and, boom, you’re smiling again, and the depression has lifted.
 This isn’t how mental health medication works.
 It doesn’t make us happy, it just stops us feeling quite so low, putting us back on an even-keel.

-Needing antidepressant says something bad about you
+Needing an antidepressant says something bad about you

-Because of mental health stigma and pill shaming, people often see that taking antidepressants as a constant reminder that something’s “wrong” with them, causing shame that makes their depression worse (Cleveland Clinic).
-The notion that taking antidepressants suggests that there’s something wrong with you on a personal level is a beyond a joke.
+Because of mental health stigma and pill shaming, people often see taking antidepressants as a constant reminder that something’s “wrong” with them, causing shame that makes their depression worse (Cleveland Clinic).
+The notion that taking antidepressants suggests that there’s something wrong with you on a personal level is beyond a joke.
 Antidepressants, as with other medications, are there to help us and using them doesn’t mean there’s something inherently wrong with you as a person.

 Your depression is a fad

 Furthermore, life is tough.
 The generation born after the baby boomers are the first to do financially worse than their preceding generations.
 We work more, get paid less, everything costs more, and it’s next to impossible to buy a home nowadays.
-That sh*t is depressing.
+That shit is depressing.
 Working hard and having next to nothing to show for it sucks.
 And what do we get in return for our efforts?
 Reasonable pay for our labour?
 No, we get AmaZen nightmare wellness coffins.
 Instead of getting support, businesses weaponised wellness against us.

 Advertisements